conda-forge/conda-forge.github.io/src/orga/subteams.rst

 Role
 ----

 Review and merge feedstock candidates in the staged-recipes repository.
-Helping users to create conda-forge compatible recipes.
+Help users to create conda-forge compatible recipes.

 Charter